Fermented Foods For Dogs: Guts & Glory

 Health Benefits of Fermented Foods For Dogs

 One of the best things we can do for our dogs is to make gut health a priority.
 Good gut health is the foundation for overall health.
-Gut health is much more than how well your dog digests and absorbs nutrients, and his stool quality.
-It's also about protecting the lining of the small intestines, the balance of 'good' to 'bad' bacteria, and the microbiome.
+Not only is gut health about how well a dog digests and absorbs nutrients, it involves the integrity of the mucosal lining of the small intestines, microbial diversity, and balance of 'good' to 'bad' bacteria in the intestines.

 75 - 80 % of a dog's immune system is in his gut.
 Our goal is to create resilient healthy guts in order to reduce inflammation and support the immune system; important factors in disease prevention.

-One of the ways we can support gut health is by feeding fermented foods.
+One way we can support gut health is to feed fermented foods which are a good source of beneficial bacteria.
 Fermenting, which is not the same as pickling, is an age old practice of food preservation.
-Fermentation is a process where microscopic organisms, such as yeast or bacteria, "digest" the sugar and carbohydrates in the food, producing billions upon billions of good bacteria (probiotics), B vitamins, lactic acid and enzymes.
+Fermentation is a process where microscopic organisms, such as yeast or bacteria, "digest" the sugar and carbohydrates in the food, producing billions upon billions of good bacteria (probiotics), B vitamins, and enzymes.

 For thousands of years people used fermentation as a way to preserve food.
 Along came pasteurization, refrigeration, chemical preservatives, and fermentation became less popular - that is, until the last number of years.